Initiatives

 • Goal D.2 : Develop coordinated enterprise data systems, analyses, and infrastructure to inform strategic decisions and direction

-• LGBTQIA+ Arts and Media Initiative
+• LGBTQ+ Arts and Media Initiative

 This new initiative brings together faculty, staff, students, alumni, and partners who focus on research, creativity, service, and teaching in the arts and media, featuring and focusing on LGBTQIA+ people, concerns, and community.
 A working group will explore potential focus areas for a new Center, and Institutional Advancement will explore potential partners and supporters for this initiative.
 We will develop recommendations for the scope, focus, and goals of a new Center, Institute, or program that can bring together Emersonians from across academic units to work together in this vital domain of research, practice, creative works, and instruction.